www.cpcalive.com

 If it is necessary to have a fixed area number, you can replace the letter "R" with an area number.
 (Allowed values: 0 to 191)

-Sample coding of an Amstrad Cpc Rom containing programmable basic instructions (Resident System eXtension)
+Amstrad Cpc Rom code sample with programmable basic instructions (Resident System eXtension)

 II - 3 - Loading intel hex files -